celestiaorg/docs/developers/blobstream.md

 proofs, which allow inheriting all the security guarantees of Celestia.

+The latest implementation of Blobstream X is [SP1 Blobstream](https://github.com/succinctlabs/sp1-blobstream), which is written in Rust for the SP1 zkVM.
+SP1 Blobstream offers improved performance and efficiency while maintaining the security guarantees of the original Blobstream X.

 Please note: Blobstream remains early-stage, experimental software and users should use Blobstream at their own risk.